 Faculty of Economics, University of Tehran, Tehran, Iran.

-Iran's economy still has a two-digit inflation rate with high fluctuations.
-Fiscal dominance is the main reason for the increase in monetary base and inflation.
-Based on conventional literature, the most important mechanism of fiscal dominance is borrowing from the central bank.
-After the prohibition of direct borrowing from the central bank by Iran's government, addressing budget deficits is partially done through off-budgeting operations that are achieved through the banking system.
-In addition to introducing the Off-budgeting mechanism of fiscal dominance through banking system, this study tries to answer the question of whether fiscal dominance in Iran is a result of the government’s borrowing from the banks and consequently, its indirect borrowing from the central bank.
-This paper, by using bank ledgers data from March 2007 to June 2018, shows that an increase in the level of the government’s debt to the banks has a significant positive effect on the banks’ debt to the central bank; this effect intensifies in specialized banks and privatized banks respectively.
-This is robust when the banks’ balance sheet status, banking health status, and macroeconomic status have controlled.
+ran's economy still has a two-digit inflation rate with high fluctuations, which is mainly caused by fiscal dominance.
+According to the relevant literature, the most important fiscal dominance mechanism is borrowing from the central bank.
+After prohibiting direct borrowing from the Central Bank by Iran's government, the budget deficits are partially addressed by off-budgeting operations, achieved from the banking system.
+In addition to introducing the Off-budgeting mechanism of fiscal dominance through the banking system, this study aimed to detect whether fiscal dominance in Iran was the result of the government’s borrowing from the banks and consequently, its indirect borrowing from the Central Bank.
+The bank ledgers data from March 2007 to June 2018 was used in this study, and it was revealed that an increase in the government’s debts to the banks had a significant positive effect on the banks’ debt to the Central Bank; the effect is more highlighted in specialized and privatized banks, respectively.
+This finding is robust when the banks’ balance sheet status, banking health status, and macroeconomic status have controlled.